ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 1. Add an OPC UA adapter with a unique `ComponentId`.
 For more information, see [System components configuration](xref:SystemComponentsConfiguration).

 2. Configure a valid OPC UA data source.
-For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).
+For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration).

    Once you complete these steps, a default OPC UA client settings configuration file is generated in the configuration directory for the corresponding platform.